rainbow-me/rainbowkit/.changeset/hot-apples-nail.md

 '@rainbow-me/rainbowkit': patch
 ---

-Add Optimism Goerli chain information now that it is a first-class chain in Wagmi.
+Add Optimism Goerli and Sepolia chain information now that they are first-class chains in Wagmi.